Mission & History

 - Support for any one program will be for a maximum of three years, although exceptions may be made by the Board.

 - New projects, with a plan for continuation beyond the Foundation’s support, are of interest to the Foundation.

 - Projects should demonstrate a direct benefit to the client.

 - Requests should be between $2,000 and $15,000; larger requests, potentially multi year, may be considered.

 - Funding preference is given to activities within southern Summit County.

 - Capital campaigns may be considered.

-- Submit ONE copy each – most recent annual report; financial statements from your most recently completed fiscal year, whether audited or unaudited and a list of board members.
+- Financial statements from your most recently completed fiscal year, whether audited or unaudited

 - Scholarships will be awarded to students who are currently enrolled in an accredited nursing degree program leading to LPN or RN certification.
 Students not formally accepted/enrolled in a nursing program and students working on their graduate degree are not eligible for this scholarship.

 - Scholarships may be used for tuition, room and board and books.
-Award amounts are at the discretion of the committee, with a range of $2,000 to $5,000.
-Six awards will be given each year.
+Award amounts are at the discretion of the committee, with a range of $2,000 to $7,000.

 - Scholarships may be used at any accredited institution, whether for-profit or non-profit.
 Awards are made directly to the educational institution.

 - Scholarships are awarded on an annual basis.
 Recipients who continue to meet eligibility requirements may re-apply in subsequent years.
 Past selection does not guarantee future awards.